What is nanoYo

 - The particles can bind itself strongly to substrates due to potential energy.

 - These particles exhibit a powerful photo-catalytic effect when exposed to sunlight or artificial light.
-The energy shared creates very active Super Oxide Anion (O-) and Hydroxyl Radicals (-OH) that oxidizes and breaks down organic materials upon contact with them.
+The energy shared creates very active Super Oxide Anion (O-) and Hydroxyl Radicals (-OH) that oxidizes organic materials upon contact with them.

 How clean is clean?

 Everyone wants their surroundings to be clean.
 Who wouldn't?
 Are your surroundings really clean?
-The surfaces and air in your home, workplace, or vehicle may seem clean, but most enclosed areas such as buildings or vehicles are brimming with all sorts of nasty things such as bacteria, viruses, and VOCs (volatile organic compounds).
-These can cause you and those around you to become sick, smelly odours, and poor air quality.
+The surfaces and air in your home, workplace, or vehicle may seem clean, but most enclosed areas such as buildings or vehicles are brimming with all sorts of nasty things.
+These can cause you and those around you to become ill, create smelly odours, and contribute to poor air quality.
 Illness can disrupt productivity in your business and reduce your quality of life.